Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 South African Embassy, Doha: +974 4485 7111.

-There is an extensive bus system and good taxi services in placein and around the city, while plans for a metro system are alsounder way.
-Doha Port is located just off the Doha Corniche and alsoprovides access to the city.
+There is an extensive bus system and good taxi services in place in and around the city.
+The city also has a metro system that recently opened.
+Doha Port is located just off the Doha Corniche and also provides access to the city.